Corduff History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Corduff has appeared Duff, MacDuff and others.

 Early Notables of the Corduff family (pre 1700)

 More information is included under the topic Early Corduff Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Corduff family to Ireland

 Some of the Corduff family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Corduff family to the New World and Oceana
+Migration of the Corduff family

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Corduff: Captain Duff who settled in Boston in 1763; Anne Duff settled in Jamaica in 1774; Donald Duff settled in S.Carolina in 1716; John Duff settled in Pennsylvania in 1772.